 Sustainability in the value chain or in the product portfolio can also lead to higher sales as companies tap into new markets or strengthen their brand.

-- Sustainable product lines: Customers are prepared to pay more for sustainable products.
-For example, higher sales prices can be achieved per unit sold.
+- Sustainable product lines: Customers are willing to pay more for sustainable products.
+For example, higher sales prices per unit sold can be achieved.

 - ESG transparency in the supply chain: Promotes trust and increases customer loyalty.
 Higher customer loyalty can, for example, lead to higher repurchase rates and sales.